 Stepping on the caterpillars can also result in venomous hairs flying in the air which in turn can get stuck on you or anyone around you, including pets.

-Hikes in Andalucia without pine trees:
+Hikes in Andalucia without pine trees (click the links for complete hiking guide):

 YOU MIGHT ALSO LIKE: Essential tips you need to know about hiking with dogs